 The History of Tarragona

 Tarragona may have begun as an Iberian town known as Kesse or Kosse, named after the Iberian tribe in the region, the Cossetans.
 It is thought that the name Tarragona may have come from the word Tarchon, meaning citadel, which the Phoenicians named the city.
-The Romans occupied the city in 218 BC and called it Tarraco and in 27 BC Augustus made Tarraco the capital of his new Tarraconensis province and lived there for two years.
+The Roman empire occupied the city in 218 BC and called it Tarraco and in 27 BC Augustus made Tarraco the capital of his new Tarraconensis province and lived there for two years.
 During the Roman Republic, the city was fortified and enlarged as a Roman colony by the Scipio brothers.
 In its heyday, it was home to 200,000 people.

 After the demise of the Roman Empire, Tarragona was captured by the Vandals, the Visigoths and eventually the Moors.
 It remained an important border city of the Caliphate of Cordoba between 750 and 1013.
 In the 11th century, after the end of the Caliphate, the city was reborn as the seat of a Christian archbishopric.